-Do not treat your student as a guest
+Do not treat your exchange student as a guest

 Remember, for the duration of his or her stay, your exchange student is part of the family.
 It’s important to establish trust and friendship with your exchange student by providing a safe and welcoming environment.
 Exchange students should have the same privileges and duties as your own children — and that includes chores.
 Your home is not a hotel — it is their home.
 You are a parent, not an employee or boss.
 From recreation, to study, to mealtimes and sleep, your student should understand that your home is a safe and peaceful place, both emotionally and physically, and that such a place comes with responsibilities and expectations.
 Also, be sure to remember important occasions like holidays and birthdays — everyone likes to feel special!